gbaHD/GBAHD-Shield/README.md

 After wiring the board, follow this tutorial to flash the bootloader and the sketch to the board.
 [ICSP Tutorial](https://www.arduino.cc/en/pmwiki.php?n=Tutorial/ArduinoISP)

-## Wiring up the +5V
-To have no cables laying around i decided to connect +5V supply to the unsused Pin on the Spartan 7 board.
-Therefore you need to solder a little wire from pin ARD15 (pin between GND and AD_SDA) to any +5V supply.

 ## Choosing the supply voltage
 As the OGBA and the GBA-SP use different battery technologies, they also require different voltages.
-The OGBA needs approx. 3V (2x 1.5V from AA cells - 3.3 will also fit) and the GBA-SP needs 4.2V (fully loaded lithium rechargeable battery).
+The OGBA needs approx. 3V (2x 1.5V from AA cells - 3.3 will also fit) and the GBA-SP needs 3.3 - 4.2V (Lithium battery - 4.0V will also fit).
-Therefore we have a solder-jumper (SJ2) which we can close to get 3.3V or open to get 4.2V.
+Therefore we have a solder-jumper (JP1) which we use to choose between 3.3V and 4.0V.

 ## Images
 ![PCB](./static/pcb.png "PCB")